gmungoc/SwingJSDemo/README.md

     * Linux: tbc
 4. Restart Eclipse to pick up the plugin Compiler Participant
 5. Select `Project | Clean...` to recompile the code
-    * note file .j2s is needed to enable JavaToScript 'transpilation'
+    * notice file .j2s - this is needed to enable JavaToScript 'transpilation'
-6. Refresh project: you should now see a file `site/swing_demo_HelloWorldSwing.html`
+6. Refresh project: you should now see a file `site/swing_demo_HelloWorld.html`
+    * the transpiler generates an html launch page for each runnable Java class
-7. Open this file in a browser (e.g. double-click, or right-click Open With | System Editor)
+7. Open this file in a browser (e.g. browse to file, double-click, or right-click and Open With | System Editor)
-8. You should now be able to see the 'application' running as Javascript
+8. You should now be able to see the code running as Javascript
-9. Experiment with changes to the Java code; they should recompile and transpile, reload the web page to see the changes
+9. Try making a change to the Java code; it should recompile (as Java) and transpile (to HelloWorld.js)
+10. Reload the web page to see the changes
+11. Add a main method to `HelloWorld2`, consisting of `new HelloWorld2().display()`, and run it
+    * experiment with dragging the mouse, with or without the Shift key pressed
+12. A second `.html` file should have been generated, for `HelloWorld2`.
+Try this in the browser.
+This demonstrates drawing on a SwingJS Graphics context.

+SwingJS is currently maintained at [https://github.com/BobHanson/java2script](https://github.com/BobHanson/java2script), a fork of [https://github.com/java2script/java2script](https://github.com/java2script/java2script).